ryanschmitt2/Thunderbird-Issue-2nd-Occurrence/README.md

 <h3>Establish a Theory of Probable Cause: </h3>

 1. <s>Credentials are being flagged by Comcast</s>
 2. Thunderbird client is the problem.
-Check the saved account information to see if there is a mismatch or conflict. &#9989;
+Check the saved account information to see if there is a conflict. &#9989;

 <h3>Test the Theory to Determine the Cause: </h3>